HISTORY OF PASCO COUNTY

 [Information from Michelle McLaughlin]

-JAMES W. HUFF (1840-1927) was a Medal of Honor winner who lived the last eight years of his life in New Port Richey.
+JAMES WILLIAM HUFF (1840-1927) was a Medal of Honor winner who lived the last eight years of his life in New Port Richey.
 He is buried in Pine Hill Cemetery.
-Huff was awarded the medal on April 12, 1875, for "valiant conduct against the Apaches during the winter of 1872-1873."
+Huff was awarded the medal on April 12, 1875, for “valiant conduct against the Apaches during the winter of 1872-1873.”
 He was a sergeant in Company L of the 1st U. S. Cavalry.
 He was born Feb.
 2, 1840, in Washington, Pa., and died Nov.
 30, 1927, in Port Richey.
-His wife was Taliea; they had two sons, Edgar and James, and three daughters, Lucy, Josephine, and Taliea.
+His wife was Taliea Eva Bayer; they had two sons, Edgar and James, and three daughters, Lucy, Josephine, and Taliea.

 History of Pasco County front page